Cleveland High School

 About Running Start

 Tuition is free for a maximum of 15 credits per quarter in college-level courses numbered 100 or higher.
 However, the number of college credits each student may take free of tuition costs depends on how many classes the student is concurrently taking at the high school.
-Students are responsible for tuition for pre-college courses (numbering below 100) and any credits that exceed their allowable limit.
+Student can also take Summer Courses, Students are responsible for tuition for pre-college courses (numbering below 100) and any credits that exceed their allowable limit.
 Students are responsible for the cost of books and transportation; however, fee waivers for these expenses (not including transportation) are available for students who qualify for free or reduced lunch.

 Students Please Note: Running Start students must take full responsibility for keeping up-to-date on what’s happening at Cleveland STEM HS, including important dates and deadlines (AP Tests, Senior Prom, Yearbook Portraits, Grad Ads, Ordering Graduation Supplies, Graduation Rehearsal Dates and Times, Senior Meetings and any other Senior related events).